Supervisor Configuration File

 If set to ZMQ, events are published through a ZeroMQ TCP socket.

-If set to WS, events are published through websockets (requires a Python version 3.7 or later).
+If set to WS, events are published through websockets.

 The protocol of this interface is detailed in Event interface.